 -Firefighter Survival Awareness (PA State Fire Academy certification)

 -Engine and Truck Company Operations (PA State Fire Academy certification)

 -Vehicle Rescue Awareness & Operations (PA State Fire Academy certification)

 Six credits toward an A.A.
 Degree in Emergency Management and/or up to nine credits toward an A.A.
 Degree in Fire Science through Bucks County Community College.

 Program Requirements & Expectations:

-Classes are held in a non-traditional school format, based on co-op models.
+Classes are held in a non-traditional school format, based on co-op models in coordination with the Franklin County Career and Technology Center.
 Lectures are conducted in a hybrid in-person and online format, along with hands-on skill development.
-Students are required to provide transportation to class at the Franklin County Public Safety Training Center (FCPSTC) and Fayetteville EMS Institute, as well as various fire stations.
+Students are required to provide transportation to class at the Franklin County Public Safety Training Center (FCPSTC) and Shippensburg EMS, as well as various fire stations.

 Uniforms are provided and associated policies must be adhered to.

 Ben Holmquist is the FRP Coordinator and instructor for Bucks County Community College.
 Locally, he serves as a volunteer Deputy Fire Chief and board member of the Franklin County Public Safety Training Center, while working full time as a Lieutenant in the DC Metro area.
 He earned a bachelor’s degree in Criminology from Indiana University of Pennsylvania and continues to pursue multiple educational opportunities.